Prakash3008/captcha-solver/README.md

 4. Generate training captchas
 5. Train the CNN captcha model with the generated training data
 6. Convert the .keras model to .tflite model to classify it on the 32-bit Raspberry PI
-7. Classify the downloaded captchas using the trained model
+7. Classify the downloaded captchas using the trained model on 64-bit devices
 8. Sort the output csv
+9. Classify the downloaded captchas using the trained model on 32-bit devices

 ## Step 1 & 2: Installing the required packages